Episode 4

-Panagiotis: Konstantinos, Roberto, welcome.
+Panagiotis: Konstantinos, Roberto, welcome!

-Panagiotis: I'm so glad we're here together and that we’ll get a chance to speak about a very interesting story which you've created, DeepSea, and all the things that have happened.
+Panagiotis: I'm so glad we're here together and that we’ll get a chance to talk about a very interesting story which you've created, DeepSea, and all the things that have happened.
+We have a lot to talk about and I would like to begin with what DeepSea does.

 Panagiotis: What I find very interesting is that you talked about artificial intelligence long before it became a hype so, in 2017 DeepSea starts.

 Roberto: That's right.
 It was founded in '17, we started in '16, meaning we came up with the original idea back when artificial intelligence was just in the universities.
-We had just finished up, myself my postgraduate degree, and Konstantinos a postgraduate degree from Cambridge and then, at this stage, only Facebook, Google and very large companies basically had research departments.
+We had just finished up— myself with my postgraduate degree, and Konstantinos with a postgraduate degree from Cambridge and then, at this stage, only Facebook, Google and very large companies basically had research departments.
 There was not even any data to make this thing work when we started.

-I love that while I have two guests across from me I am having one conversation, you have known each other since you were children.
+Panagiotis: Starting a little from that age, our childhood, what has contributed to this story that you are creating— still creating.
+I love that, while I have two guests across from me, I am having one conversation.
+You have known each other since you were children.
+Tell us a little bit about that.
+Where, how...

-And through one of those catch ups, it was just as soon as we had finished our studies when we hadn't seen each other for 1.5 or 2 years, we hadn't met and we had a catch up, looked at where we were and essentially launched DeepSea through a discussion which we will talk about in more detail in a little while, how exactly it happened.
+Roberto: We would see each other 6 months out of the year, Christmas, Easter, summer usually and there was always a break and we would always catch up.
+And through one of those catch ups, it was just as soon as we had finished our studies when we hadn't seen each other for 1.5 or 2 years, we hadn't met, and we had a catch-up, looked at where we were and essentially launched DeepSea through a discussion which we will talk about in more detail in a little while how exactly it happened.

 Panagiotis: I guess that's kind of how you are.
-Tell me a little bit about your school days, your student years, all of that, did that contribute to entrepreneurship?
+Tell me a little bit about your school days, your student years, all of that.
+Did that contribute to entrepreneurship?

-Panagiotis: Were you studying?
+Panagiotis: So you were studying?

 Panagiotis: Did that work?